 Promotes cross-functional teamwork and cooperation

-Has a risk of not being sustainable, maintainable, and extensible
+May not be sustainable, maintainable, and extensible

 Requires an agile leader and PM on the project